-On 22 November 2022, during its 33rd meeting, the Energy Charter Conference is to take four decisions related to the modernisation of the ECT.
-These decisions will be taken simultaneously and their purpose is to:
+Following the 33rd meeting of the Energy Charter Conference on 22 November 2022, it is expected that the Conference will retable in the course of 2024 the proposal to the Contracting Parties to take four decisions related to the modernisation of the ECT.
+These decisions will be taken simultaneously to:

-- adopt the proposed amendments to the text of the ECT (CC 760); - approve the proposed modifications and changes to the Annexes to the ECT (CC 761); - approve the proposed changes to Understandings, Declarations and Decisions (CC 762); and - approve the decision regarding the entry into force and provisional application of amendments to the text of the ECT and changes/modifications to its Annexes (CC 763).
+- adopt the proposed amendments to the text of the ECT ; - approve the proposed modifications and changes to the Annexes to the ECT ; - approve the proposed changes to Understandings, Declarations and Decisions ; and - approve the decision regarding the entry into force and provisional application of amendments to the text of the ECT and changes/modifications to its Annexes.

 In the absence of any substantial update of the ECT since the 1990s, the ECT became increasingly outdated.
 It also became one of the most litigated investment treaties in the world, with EU Member States being the principle target of claims by investors, most of them based in other EU countries.
 As a result, a modernisation process was initiated in November 2018.
 The Energy Charter Conference first approved a list of topics for discussion, chiefly concerning provisions related to investment protection.
-The EU then proposed the removal of protections for investments in fossil fuels, in order to bring the ECT in line with the Paris Agreement.
+The EU then proposed the removal of protections for investments in fossil fuels.

 After 15 rounds of multilateral negotiations held between July 2019 and June 2022, an "agreement in principle" to close negotiations was reached at the extraordinary Energy Charter Conference of 24 June 2022 in Brussels.
-The revised text of the ECT and its Annexes then underwent a legal revision until mid-August.
-Thereafter, the final draft decisions (CC 760, CC 761, CC 762 and CC 763) containing the revised texts were shared on 19 August 2022 with all Contracting Parties, including the EU, Euratom, and all EU Member States that are Contracting Parties to the ECT.
+The revised text of the ECT and its Annexes then underwent a legal revision.
+Thereafter, the final draft decisions containing the revised texts were shared on 19 August 2022 with all Contracting Parties, including the EU, Euratom, and all EU Member States that are Contracting Parties to the ECT.

-At the 33rd meeting of the Energy Charter Conference on 22 November 2022, the decisions related to the modernisation of the ECT will be subject to a unanimity vote.
-If the vote is successful, i.e. if no Contracting Party raises an objection, the decisions for the modernisation of the ECT will be considered "adopted" by the Energy Charter Conference.
+The decisions related to the modernisation of the ECT will be subject to a unanimity vote.
+If the vote is successful, the decisions for the modernisation of the ECT will be considered "adopted" by the Energy Charter Conference.
 This adoption will trigger subsequent processes for the ratification, provisional application, and eventual entry into force of the various elements of the reform package.

-The provisional application of the amendments to the ECT and the other elements of the modernisation will be governed by the decision regarding the entry into force and provisional application of amendments to the text of the ECT and changes/modifications to its Annexes (CC 763).
-In line with this decision, the modernisation will be provisionally applied by all Contracting Parties automatically as of 15 August 2023.
-However, any Contracting Party may deliver to the depositary (Portugal) before 23 February 2023 a declaration that it is not able to accept the provisional application of the amendments to the ECT, effectively allowing each Contracting Party to opt out from provisional application.
+The provisional application of the amendments to the ECT and the other elements of the modernisation will be governed by the decision regarding the entry into force and provisional application of amendments to the text of the ECT and changes/modifications to its Annexes.
+In line with this decision, the modernisation is expected to be provisionally applied by all Contracting Parties automatically at a fixed date following the adoption.
+Moreover, any Contracting Party may deliver to the depositary (Portugal) a declaration that it is not able to accept the provisional application of the amendments to the ECT, effectively allowing each Contracting Party to opt out from provisional application.
 The ECT Secretariat will make such declarations public.
 Even if a Contracting Party initially makes such a declaration, it may at any time withdraw the declaration again, allowing it to apply the modernisation of the ECT provisionally at a later point in time.

-The present proposal for a decision under Article 101 of the Euratom Treaty seeks to establish the position to be adopted on behalf of Euratom as regards matters falling under the Euratom
+The present proposal for the Council's approval of a Commission decision under Article 101 of the Euratom Treaty seeks to establish the position to be adopted by the Member States in the Energy Charter Conference, to be expressed either at a meeting or in a written procedure, as the case may be, regarding the decisions described above.

-Treaty, at the 33rd meeting of the Energy Charter Conference regarding the decisions (CC 760, CC 761, CC 762 and CC 763) described above.